aregtech/areg-sdk/docs/DEVELOP.md

     </FieldList>
 </DataType>
 ```
-In this example, the structure has 3 fields with default values to set.
+In this example, the structure `SomeStruct` has 3 fields with default values to set.

 #### Enumerations

-In the _DataTypeList_ section of Service Interface XML document, the developers can declare a new enumeration with the fields.
-The _DataType_ tag indicates type _Enumerate_ and the name of the enumeration followed by _Description_ and the list of fields.
-Each field may contain _Value_.
-The enumerations automatically are streamable.
+In the `<DataTypeList>` section of the service interface XML document can be declared an enumeration.
+The `DataType` tag indicates type `Enumerate` and the name of the enumeration followed by the list of fields.
+Each field may have `Value`.
+The enumerations are automatically streamable.

 *An example of declaring enumeration with fields and values:*
 ```xml